SLC

 Working Memory Overload

-External lookups create cognitive bottlenecks that prevent effective learning
+External lookups create cognitive bottlenecks that prevent effective learning and knowledge transfer.

 No Critical Thinking